go-outside-labs/fake/content/about.md

 ### earning

-* you can earn cyrptocurrencies by supporting the process of verifying transactions (mining).
+* you can earn cryptocurrencies by supporting the process of verifying transactions (mining).
+There are lots of big players in this game now, and you will hardly make any money setting your mining box at this point (probably lose money with utility expenses).

 ----